Other relevant documents

 These conditions do not apply for new applications for these activities.
 ERA standards (consisting of eligibility criteria and standard conditions) apply for new operations for these activities.
 ERA standards are available above (also available from the Business Queensland website by searching for activities suitable for standard applications).

-The orphan incident clean up scheme will reimburse local governments for cleaning up material or serious environmental harm incidents where the polluter cannot be pursued and the requirements of the information sheet are met.
+The orphan incident clean-up scheme may reimburse local governments for cleaning up material or serious environmental harm incidents where the polluter cannot be pursued.

 Environmental nuisance or incident complaint form